 - Because I met many people within the Esperanto community, it was our only common tongue for many of them.

-- I chose to become friends with people who spoke Esperanto.
+- I chose to become friends with people who spoke Esperanto and not other world languages.
 Consequently, we wouldn’t be able to communicate if I or they hadn’t chosen to learn Esperanto.

 - On this page, you can see ten pictures of people that helped me in Hanoi and Seoul, just because I speak Esperanto.
 It doesn’t show the pictures of hundreds of people who would be interested in helping me because of our shared interests and another language we had in common: English.

-This, of course, doesn’t imply anything at all about usefulness of Esperanto to its potential learners; it could still be the best language to learn for everyone in the world.
+This, of course, doesn’t imply anything at all about usefulness of Esperanto to its potential learners; it could still be the best language to learn for you, and I discussed everything you should consider in my previous article.
 However, the common argument Esperanto speakers use is in fact circular.
-They are basically saying, “I am enthusiastic about my hobby and met many other enthusiasts.
-That’s why you should learn my hobby too.”
-The same can be said about many other hobbies.
+They are basically saying: “I am enthusiastic about my hobby, thanks to which I met many other enthusiasts.
+That’s why you should become interested in my hobby, too.”
+The same could be said about pretty much any other activity.